On the Generalized Degrees of Freedom of Noncoherent Interference Channel: Abstract

 \section{Abstract}

 We study the generalized degrees of freedom (gDoF) of the block-fading \emph{noncoherent} $2$-user interference channel (IC) with a coherence time of $T$ symbol durations and symmetric fading statistics.
-We demonstrate that a natural training-based scheme, to operate the noncoherent IC, is suboptimal in several regimes.
-As an alternate scheme, we propose a new noncoherent rate-splitting scheme.
-We also consider treating interference-as-noise (TIN) scheme and a time division multiplexing (TDM) scheme.
-We observe that a standard training-based scheme for IC is outperformed by one of these schemes in several regimes: our results demonstrate that for low average interference-to-noise ratio (INR), TIN is best; for high INR, TDM and the noncoherent rate-splitting give better performance.
-We also study the noncoherent IC with feedback and propose a noncoherent rate-splitting scheme.
-Again for the feedback case as well, our results demonstrate that a natural training-based scheme can be outperformed by other schemes.
+We demonstrate that a standard training-based scheme for the noncoherent IC is suboptimal in several regimes.
+We study and analyze several alternate schemes: the first is a new noncoherent scheme using rate-splitting.
+We also consider a scheme that treats interference-as-noise (TIN) and a time division multiplexing (TDM) scheme.
+We show that a standard training-based scheme for the noncoherent IC is outperformed by one of these schemes in several regimes: our results demonstrate that in the very weak interference regime, the TIN scheme is the best; in the strong interference regime, the TDM scheme and the noncoherent rate-splitting scheme give better performance; in other cases either of the TIN, TDM or noncoherent rate-splitting scheme could be preferred.
+We also study the noncoherent IC with feedback and propose another noncoherent rate-splitting scheme.
+Again for the feedback case, our results demonstrate that a standard training-based scheme can be outperformed by other schemes.